SLIBIO/SLib-Doc/source/Guides/UIComponents/ProgressBar/Index.rst

 **value**

-Specifies the value of the first progress.
+Specifies the value of the primary progress.
 May be a float value.

 **value2**

-Specifies the value of the second progress.
+Specifies the value of the secondary progress.
 May be a float value.

 **dual**

-If true, the second progress will be shown.
+If true, the secondary progress will be shown.
 May be a boolean value, such as "true" or "false".

 **discrete**